30% off sitewide! Sale ends soon. -dsktp

 Depending on how and when you experience discomfort, you can apply CBD topically or take it orally:

 In sum, CBD can help soothe sore spots, by targeting exercise-induced inflammation topically, and when taken orally, CBD helps to support your body internally.
 For even more potent results, try both methods together.

 CBD is an especially effective plant-based modality.
-However, it’s not nature’s only tool for combatting discomfort.
-Botanical extracts are amongst the best when it comes to natural remedies for muscle pain.
+However, it's not nature's only tool for combatting discomfort.
+Botanical extracts and anti-inflammatory herbs are amongst the best when it comes to natural remedies for muscle pain.
 Many other plants and herbs can provide natural pain relief, such as

 For even stronger results, combine several of these herbs.
 Try a CBD balm that combines the botanical power of CBD, arnica, peppermint, and other adaptogenic herbs.